sunfounder/picar-x/docs/source/python_video_car.rst

 Video Car
 ==========================================

-Let's observe the world from the First Person View of PiCar-X!
-Use the O and P of the keyboard to adjust the speed, and WSAD to adjust the direction of movement.
+This program will provide a First Person View from the PiCar-X!
+Use the keyboards WSAD keys to control the direction of movement, and the O and P to adjust the speed.

 **code**